 Bradninch, a small rural town in mid Devon, is at first glance perhaps an unusual stop on the American Heritage Trail.
-However, two former inhabitants of the town have played their part in shaping America’s history.
-The first is Squire Boone, the second George West.
+However, two former inhabitants of the town, Squire Boone and 19th century Congressman George West, have played their part in shaping America’s history.
+And further Anglo-American links were forged in the 20th century when US troops were stationed in the town during the Second World War.

 Squire Boone, father of American frontiersman Daniel Boone, was baptised in St Disen’s Church on Christmas Day 1696.
 He emigrated to Pennsylvania in 1713 to join William Penn’s colony of dissenters.
 His parents, George and Mary Boone followed in 1717.
 Squire Boone married Sarah Morgan, whose family were Quakers from Wales, in 1720.
 Their married life began in Towamencin Township, Pennsylvania but they moved in 1731 to the Oley Valley and it was here that Daniel was born in 1734, the sixth of eleven children.
 The log cabin in which they lived is still partly preserved as the Daniel Boone Homestead.